 Your existing policy provides standard coverage for your home and belongings, but this coverage may not be sufficient for all your valuables and is frequently overlooked.
 For instance, you may need additional coverage for wedding rings, valuable golf clubs or other sports equipment, family heirlooms and antiques, musical instruments or artwork in your home.

 - "Do I qualify for discounts?"

 An annual insurance review can also be an important opportunity to ensure you are receiving all possible discounts on your homeowners policy.
 For example, you may qualify for a discount if you have installed a security system, a smoke alarm or a hail-resistant roof.
-Additional discounts may apply if you insure both your car and home with Allstate, if you don't have any claims, or if no one in your household is a smoker.
+Additional discounts may apply if you insure both your car and home through the same provider, if you don't have any claims, or if no one in your household is a smoker.

-Like home maintenance, an annual insurance review is something that can go a long way to protecting what is likely your biggest investment.
-Your local agent will know the details of coverage for your neighborhood, and can help make sure this is a New Year's resolution you actually cross off your list.
+Like home maintenance, periodically reviewing your coverage is something that can go a long way to protecting what is likely your biggest investment.
+Your insurance provider can walk you through the details of your policy and suggest updates to your protection based on updates in your life.

 So, when was the last time you reviewed or updated your homeowners insurance policy?